 Wireless, BYOD and Visitors

-Network administrators have always grappled with the challenges posed by those who want to bring outside devices onto district networks.
-In the past, the quick response to those requests was “No, the network is limited to district-owned devices.”
+Network administrators have always grappled with the challenges posed by those who want to bring outside devices onto an organization's network.
+In the past, the quick response to those requests was "No, the network is limited to organization-owned devices."
 Over the past few years, however, two emerging trends have rendered this position indefensible in many environments.
-First, many districts are instituting a “bring your own device” (BYOD) strategy that allows administrators, teachers, staff and even students to bring smartphones, tablets and notebook computers from home to campus, where they expect to have access to the district network.
+First, many organizations are instituting a "bring your own device" (BYOD) strategy that allows employees to bring smartphones, tablets and notebook computers from home into the office, where they expect to have access to the organization's network.

-At the same time, school guests are starting to have the same expectations for ubiquitous network access.
-While these guests certainly don’t need access to district data, guest network access has become a standard expectation, especially in facilities where cell phone signals might not penetrate to interior conference rooms.
-Districts need to develop clear policies around who may join external devices to the network, what access is afforded to those devices, and who may approve such requests.
+At the same time, guests are starting to have the same expectations for ubiquitous network access.
+While these guests certainly don't need access to the organization's data, guest network access has become a standard expectation, especially in facilities where cell phone signals might not penetrate to interior conference rooms.
+Organizations need to develop clear policies around who may join external devices to the network, what access is afforded to those devices, and who may approve such requests.

 One increasingly common approach to this problem is to create an open, unsecured wireless network that allows access to the Internet and nothing else.
-Visitors can then connect their personal devices to this network without affecting the security of district systems or data.
-It essentially recreates the coffee shop wireless experience within the facility while isolating the guest network from a district’s secure systems.
-Anyone on the guest network who attempts to access district resources would have the same experience as if they were working at home: They’d have to secure their connection using a VPN or other security technology.
+Visitors can then connect their personal devices to this network without affecting the security of systems or data.
+It essentially recreates the coffee shop wireless experience within the facility while isolating the guest network from an organization's secure systems.
+Anyone on the guest network who attempts to access resources would have the same experience as if they were working at home: They'd have to secure their connection using a VPN or other security technology.

 Battling Rogue Access Points

-Once a district builds a secure wireless network, there’s still one big issue to worry about — rogue wireless access points.
-It’s far too easy for a staff member, frustrated with security controls or coverage issues, to drop $60 on a wireless AP and connect it to a wired network.
-This creates a small “private” wireless network that may not be appropriately secured and limits IT staff’s visibility into the devices that connect to it.
+Once an organization builds a secure wireless network, there's still one big issue to worry about - rogue wireless access points.
+It's far too easy for an employee, frustrated with security controls or coverage issues, to drop $60 on a wireless AP and connect it to a wired network.
+This creates a small "private" wireless network that may not be appropriately secured and limits IT staff's visibility into the devices that connect to it.

 In order to reduce this risk, conduct periodic scans for rogue APs.
 This may be as simple as having a technician walk around the building with a notebook running a tool such as NetStumbler to discover wireless networks.
 Another option is to invest in an automated wireless intrusion prevention system that continuously monitors an environment and automatically alerts IT staff to the presence of rogue wireless networks.
 These systems fingerprint the unique electronic characteristics of wireless devices to identify APs not on the approved list.

-Wireless networking is changing the way staff interact with district resources.
-It’s increasingly common for staff to go days or weeks without ever connecting to a traditional wired network.
-It’s essential for the administrators running these networks to understand user behavior and develop secure, flexible options that balance security concerns with operational requirements.
+Wireless networking is changing the way employees interact with organization resources.
+It is increasingly common for staff to go days or weeks without ever connecting to a traditional wired network.
+It's essential for the administrators running these networks to understand user behavior and develop secure, flexible options that balance security concerns with the organization's requirements.
 Developing solid wireless policies and backing them up with strong encryption technology and rogue AP detection capabilities can go a long way toward creating a secure wireless environment.